 Despite the fact that there’s a huge fire right next to them, these firefighters stick to the task at hand and do what they can to save the structure next to it.
 I can’t imagine how hot that was for them, considering what we could feel across the street.
 According to the reports the next day, 4 firefighters suffered heat exhaustion and one had minor burns.
 The crowd was really worried about them and we were all hoping the hoses would start as there were still no signs of any hosing at the front yet.

 Eventually, we were all forced to leave the area and the police barricaded the entire block.
 I went back home to unload my camera, and came back to take more photos and watch as they got out the hoses.
 By this point, my ‘net, cable and phone were no longer working.

 The next day, it was clear that the building that had L’Barouf and The Continental was completely destroyed.
-The owner of The Continental vowed to rebuild in a bunch of newspaper and TV interviews.
+The owner of The Continental vowed to rebuild in a bunch of newspaper and TV interviews (look at this choose the top 5 best rated rotating tv mount to watch all the shows and favorite interviews).
 The ironic thing is that the fire started in the grey building to the right, which seems to have suffered way less damage.
 Apparently, the cause was electrical, not a surprise seeing how some of these places are wired.